dtfung/datascience/README.md

 Here you will find a list of data science projects that I have worked on.
 I grouped them into 4 categories: Competitions,  Freelance, Exploratory and Coursework.
 Competitions are usually hosted by Kaggle, Hackerank or Analytics Vidya.
 I recently started freelancing and will be looking to take on more projects over the coming months.
 Exploratory projects dive into topics I'm intern.
 And the coursework section covers the projects I completed while doing Udacity's Machine Learning Nanodegree.

 ## Competitions:
+* Pump it Up: Data Mining the Water Table (ongoing)
 * Allstate Claims Severity
 * Digit Recognizer
 * Predicting Red Hat Business Value